-Apple unveiled iOS 12 at WWDC on 4 June 2018, and the Messages app got a fair bit of attention during the presentation.
+Apple launched iOS 12 in Sept 2018, and the Messages app received a fair bit of attention.
 Four new Animoji have been added, for example, and it's now possible to create your own custom Animoji called Memoji.
 In this article, however, we're going to look at the new camera effects and fun filters that you can access from within Messages, and how to use these to liven up your conversations.

-(Actually a lot of the effects aren't completely new - they were previously available in the Clips app.)
+(Actually a lot of the effects aren't new, strictly speaking - they were previously available in the Clips app.)

 Open the Messages app, and either start a new message or open an existing thread.
 Tap the camera icon to the left of the message field to open the camera.

 You'll notice a new icon: a five-pointed star to the left of the shutter button.
 Tap this to open the effects strip (and automatically switch to selfie mode, if you're not in it already).

 Swipe left and right to see some of the stuff you can apply to your photo.
 Note that you can apply more than one kind of effect - a sticker pack and an Animoji, for example - to the same photo.

 Text (the blue letters) and Shapes (the red scribble) are fairly self-explanatory, and you'll also see a range of app-specific sticker and effect packages depending on what you've installed.
 But we're going to look first at Filters.
 Tap the Filters icon: the overlapping red, green and blue circles.

 The filters are also arranged in a strip, with Original (no filter) on the left.
 Swipe through to see the other options.
 There's comic book, watercolour, mono options, noir, and lots more.
 Make your selection (tap the X to cancel) and then shoot the photo as normal, and send off your message.